ffund/intro-ml-tss21/slides/8-convolutional.md

 * Pooling Layer
 * Fully-Connected Layer

-Each layer accepts an input 3D volume and transforms it to an output 3D volume through a differentiable function.
+Each layer accepts an input 3D volume, transforms it to an output 3D volume.

 ### Convolutional layer